neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

 * Passes all of the Gradescope tests for this function
 ### Meets minimum expectations
 * Have no errors or warnings reported by the linter
-* Fails at least one, but no more than 2 of the Gradescope tests for this function
+* Passes at least one, fails but no more than 1 of the Gradescope tests for this function

 ### Not Passing
 * Does not meet the minimum expectations.